GreaterGoodest/blog.dev.repo/content/post/tunnel_p1.md

 This tutorial will walk you through how to implement your own simple proxy and tunnelling capability.
 I've also put together a docker-based environment involving multiple containers to show you some typical use cases.

-I'd also like to point out that a tunnel also usually involves encapsulating data into a pre-existing protocol (http, icmp, dns, your own custom protocol, etc.).
+I'd also like to point out that a tunnel also usually involves encapsulating data into a pre-existing protocol (http/s, icmp, dns, your own custom protocol, etc.).
 We're not going to implement that piece here, but will likely do it in a follow on post.
-This post focuses on taking in a connection and forwarding it to a destination, while also bypassing potential blocks along the way.
+This post focuses on taking in a connection and getting it to a destination, while also bypassing potential blocks along the way.

 ## Proxying Summary